avaneev/a5hash/README.md

 statistically-significant timing information, thus needing hash collisions to accumulate quickly to be measurable.
 This requires not only triggering BM in one of the state variables, but also validating that a series of additional inputs yields multiple collisions.
-This additionally increases the "cost" of such attack exponentially, depending on the timing noise level.
+This increases the "cost" of such attack exponentially, depending on the timing noise level.

-To summarize, `a5hash()` and `a5hash128()` are practically secure against the "blinding multiplication" attack when an attacker does not know the `UseSeed` and cannot see the hash output.
-This resistance is specific and should not be construed as a guarantee of overall cryptographic security.
+To summarize, `a5hash()` and `a5hash128()` are practically secure against the "blinding multiplication" attack when the `UseSeed` is kept secret and hash outputs are not exposed.
+But this resistance is specific and should not be construed as a complete cryptographic security evaluation.

 This conclusion applies only to hash functions that use a 64-bit seed.
 The 32-bit `a5hash32()` function should not be used in open systems due to